witch-house/pronoun.is/README.md

 It is possible to use these example sentences to demonstrate the usage of words that are not personal pronouns, or even cleverly insert an [entire story](https://pronoun.is/she/or%20they,%20those%20ships%20who%20were%20docked%20and%20still%20equipped%20with%20ancillaries,%20arranged%20to%20share%20the%20duty%20of%20monitoring%20our%20guest%20as%20it%20fit%20into%20their%20routines;%20that%20was%20the%20agreement,%20despite%20it%20being%20less%20convenient%20for%20me%20to%20participate%20at%20all,%20on%20the%20grounds%20that%20certain%20visitors%20might%20prefer%20a%20constant%20individual%20companion%20to%20what%20might%20seem,%20depending%20on%20their%20past%20experiences,%20to%20be%20undue%20attention%20from%20every%20soldier%20they%20passed.%20As%20usual,%20then,%20I%20took%20the%20first%20shift/the%20one%20possession%20of%20hers%20that%20Station%20Security%20hadn't%20confiscated,%20a/knowingly%20left%20with%20her.%20What%20a%20Presger%20frisbee%20might%20do%20or%20even%20look%20like%20I%20couldn't%20say.%20She%20hadn't%20seemed%20the%20sort%20to%20have%20alien%20technology,%20but,%20then%20again,%20neither%20had%20I/another%20unremarkable%20stranger,%20quite%20a%20ways%20down%20the%20concourse,%20who%20caught%20it%20with%20a%20degree%20of%20coordination%20that%20most%20would%20have%20overlooked.%20It%20did%20not%20escape%20my%20notice,%20however.%20"Cousin,"%20I%20said,%20enough%20to%20convey%20-%20unless%20our%20visitor%20were%20quite%20ignorant,%20but,%20of%20course,%20at%20this%20point%20I%20was%20certain%20that%20she%20couldn't%20be%20-%20both%20that%20I%20knew%20what%20she%20was%20not%20and%20that%20I%20was%20giving%20her%20the%20benefit%20of%20the%20doubt%20as%20to%20what,%20or%20who,%20she%20was)!
 However, as a policy we will not include such entries in the database.

+## FAQ

+### Can we translate pronoun.is into another language?

+I'd love to see pronoun.is-like apps exist in the world for other languages.
+I'll answer any questions you need answered if you decide to fork the code to create a similar site for a different language, and I'll also entertain the idea of patching the pronoun.is codebase to support rending pages in different languages as long as it doesn't make the code substantially more complicated.

+Even if we add I18N support to the code, other language versions of the site should have their own domains names (ideally with clever TLD puns like pronoun.is has for english!)

+(This was discussed in issues #13, #14, and #66)

+### Can we change the example sentences?

+Probably not, sorry, I really like these ones!
+Maybe in the future we can add multiple different example sentence sets, though.

+### Can we add pronunciation guides?

+The short answer is, this is very hard!
+I'd love to have them if someone can come up with a design for how to do this that'd work (including the logistics of hosting media files and stuff).

+(This was discussed in issues #43 and #80)

+### Can we add pluralization support (i.e. themself vs themselves)

+All of the ways I can think of to do this are pretty ugly (both visually and in the code) so I'm pretty reluctant to do it.
+That's not an absolute no, but any proposed solution would need to keep the pronouns database simple enough that non-programmers can edit it and keep the URLs short, pretty, and readable to humans as a sentence if you take all the punctuation out.

 ## License
 Copyright © 2014-2018 Morgan Astra <m@morganastra.me>